 As a new believer, you might not know or understand what you’re supposed to do.
 Understandably so.
-This is all new to you.
+You’re new to Christianity.

 These first steps for new believers are not necessarily in order.
 They’re just good beginning steps to consider.
-Here are the beginning steps for new believers.
+Here are the next steps for new believers.

 Get plugged into a church.